Jannomag/Yaru-Colors/README.md

 All other colors in the themes are generated while compiling the css from Yaru's source.

 **KNOWN BUGS**
+*Some buttons are wrong displayed in Gnome-Shell 40* In Gnome 40 shell are some "glitches" or wrong looking buttons.
+This is just because Yaru doesn't support the shell of Gnome 40 officially, yet.
+As soon as they release the support, I'll update Yaru-Colors as well.

 *Transparent window borders*
 Snap applications like Ubuntu Software become transparent.
 This isn't really a Yaru-Colors issue.
 Snap has its own theme directory and I'm not able to add Yaru-Colors to this.